StefanKreidel/tech-blog/docs/_posts/2023-10-02-kotlin-coroutines.markdown

 tags_color: '#f07010'
 ---

 **Kotlin Coroutines** are often described to be like **lightweight threads** with all of their benefits (parallel compute, non blocking behavior) while having non of their downsides (initialization time, CPU and memory utilization).
 This explanation is very much correct except for the fact, that they are not *like* threads.
-They just behave as such but are actually something completely different.
+They just behave as such but are actually something **completely different**.

 This is the first post in a series, which will eventually cover Coroutines in all of their nitty, gritty details.
 If you are genrally interested or are currently facing a problem which you just cannot understand, you came to the right place!
 So let us take a closer look by, of course, first covering the basics.